 An event where horse and rider demonstrate their skills on the flat.
 The horse is judged on confirmation, paces and manners, whilst riders are judges on their riding ability.

 Current State and Interstate event schedules can be downloaded below.
 Entries details will be containe in the schedule.
 To support our State Championships, Sponsorship Opportunities can be viewed on our Partnerships & Advertising page Here.

 Royal Canberra Show

 Sydney Royal Easter Show

-The RAS has once again given Pony Club members the opportunity to nominate for the Individual Riding Classes, Zone Teams of Four and Zone Pairs (riders wishing to compete in Pairs or Team of Fours must nominate for individual classes) as well as Area Team Showjumping and Area Team Sporting at the Sydney Royal.
+Pony Club Classes will be in - Individual Riding Classes, Zone Teams of Four and Zone Pairs (riders wishing to compete in Pairs or Team of Fours must nominate for individual classes) as well as Area Team Showjumping and Area Team Sporting at the Sydney Royal.

 Riders must be financial members of pony club at the time of the competition, be of RAS standard and have completed three rally days.
 Please check with your club secretary for your membership number and update your contact details as renewals for 2022 will be available soon.